Wall Street steadies itself after painful drop on rate fears

 Stocks are coming off a sharp drop the prior day after the head of the Federal Reserve warned it could speed up its hikes to interest rates if pressure on inflation stays high.
 Such hikes can ease inflation by slowing the economy, but they also hit prices for stocks and other investments and raise the risk of a recession in the future.

-The Fed’s chair, Jerome Powell, said again Wednesday that a suite of recent reports suggest pressure on inflation is running higher than it earlier expected.
-But he also stressed in testimony before a House committee that the Fed hasn't made a decision yet on the size of its future hikes.
+The Fed's chair, Jerome Powell, said again Wednesday that pressure on inflation appears to be running higher than earlier expected.
+But he also stressed much more strenuously than he did on Tuesday that the Fed hasn't made a decision yet on the size of its future hikes.

 “We’re not on a preset path, and we will be guided by the incoming data,” Powell said.

 One of the reports he highlighted in particular was one that came out as he spoke Wednesday morning.
-It showed that the number of job openings advertised across the country remained higher than expected last month.
-Such data has become excruciatingly scrutinized on Wall Street because they can give a clue about where wages are heading for workers.
+It showed that the number of job openings advertised across the country last month remained higher than expected.
+Such data has become excruciatingly scrutinized because they can give a clue about where wages are heading for workers.

 While the higher-than-expected number of job openings could spook markets, the report also showed some signs of easing pressure, including fewer Americans quitting their jobs.

-Besides last month’s gangbusters jobs report, other data showed surprising strength in everything from spending by U.S. consumers to inflation itself at multiple levels.
+Besides that gangbusters jobs report, other data showed surprising strength in everything from spending by U.S. consumers to inflation itself at multiple levels.
 That caused stocks to drop and bond yields to jump in February.
-It was a reversal from a rally at the start of the year, born from hope that inflation would continue to cool and get the Federal Reserve to take it easier on interest rates.

-Instead, Wall Street got a pivot in the opposite direction it was hoping.
-Powell said Tuesday that the strong data will likely mean rates will ultimately have to go higher than earlier expected.
+Because of such strong data, Powell said rates will likely ultimately have to go higher than earlier expected.
 He also said the Fed may accelerate the pace of its hikes, a turnaround after it had just downshifted the size of its increases last month.

 Expectations for a firmer Fed have been most clear in the bond market, where yields have shot higher in recent weeks.
 They eased a bit Wednesday, giving the stock market some breathing space.

-The yield on the two-year Treasury, which moves more on expectations for the Fed, slipped to 4.98% from 5.02% late Tuesday.
-It’s still near its highest level since 2007.
+The yield on the two-year Treasury, which moves more on expectations for the Fed, slipped to 5.01% from 5.02% late Tuesday.
+It’s near its highest level since 2007.

 Yields on shorter-term Treasurys remain far above those for Treasury maturing many more years in the future.
 That’s an unusual occurrence and one that Wall Street sees as a fairly reliable signal for an upcoming recession.